5 Hassle-Free Solutions to Transfer Photos from iPhone to New iPhone

 Solution II: Transfer only selected photos from iPhone to iPhone

 1 click to transfer all photos from iPhone to iPhone may be too indiscriminate.
-Some users may want to preview the photos in old iPhone first, and select only the favorite pictures to transfer to new iPhone.
+Some users may want to preview the photos in old iPhone first, and select only the favorite pictures to transfer to new iPhone like iPhone 11 or iPhone 11 Pro (Max).

 If only we can transfer photos from iPhone to iPhone, selectively, and also easily and fast!

 Come on!
-This can just be done by the tool dr.fone - Transfer, which allows you to preview old photos on your computer, and transfer only selected photos from iPhone to iPhone.
+This can just be done by the tool dr.fone - Phone Manager, which allows you to preview old photos on your computer, and transfer only selected photos from iPhone to iPhone.

 Solution Tailored for Selective Photo Transfer from iPhone to iPhone